 The Festivities Start

 We were invited to a pizza and beer party that evening.
 It was in a restaurant with nowhere for the kids to play.
 Our kids were starting to meltdown.
 The other little kids were melting down.
 We left pretty early and headed back to the hotel.
 My mom and sister were also scheduled to arrive later in the evening and I wanted to be there for them.
 I was excited!
-It was also an excellent way to get the 2 year old on my back, so we could “go see grandma when she gets here,” while also calming her down for sleep.
+It was also an excellent way to get the 2 year old into a carrier on my back (check out these toddler carriers), so we could “go see grandma when she gets here,” while also calming her down for sleep.
 Actually, I think the carrier helped prevent a pre-bedtime meltdown for both of us.

 My extended family members ended up taking over the lobby to chat and drink that evening.
 I still had the two year old on my back.
 She was so tired and nothing was working to get her to sleep.
 We tried hallways, our room, and even outside.

 Grandma’s Magical Sleepy Dust

 “I want to go to grandma’s room,” she peeped.
 Since my mom and sister were in the lobby, their was empty, dark, and quiet.
 Only 90 seconds later and she was asleep.
 My husband and son were in our room, so I was able to lay her down and go back to the lobby and enjoy some conversation with my family!

 As far as traveling goes, this wasn’t an exploration mission.
 We went to Wisconsin solely for a family wedding.
 I had visited 20 years prior and remembered it to be a beautiful place.
 I wanted to explore and also visit with the family that was gathered.
 There were more expectations placed upon us, in that regard.
 Exploration was very limited due to our obligations.